xxDarkSoul07xx/Jane-Street-Advent-of-FPGA-2025/Design1/part2/README.md

 if y < p: no zeros
 otherwise: 1 + floor((y - x) / 100)

 After implementing this formula, I got 5057, but it was wrong.
-When I was debugging, I was able to uncover a couple of things.
-When starting at position 0 and moving right, I was counting the starting position as a 0.
-This caused the `zero_count` to be off.
-After rectifying this, I was able to get the correct answer.
+When I was debugging, I was able to uncover that my clock frequency was too slow.
+I was messing around with clock frequencies, I forgot to reset it back to the 50 GHz.
+After doing so, I was able to get the correct answer.

 ## How it Works
 The design maintains the dial position in the range 0–99 and updates it according to a direction (L or R) and a distance.
 The distance is reduced modulo 100 using a binary-decomposition method to avoid expensive division/modulo logic in hardware.
 Unlike in part 1, this design counts when the dial lands on 0 during and after a rotation.